prospero238/name-encoder-decoder/README.md

 ==============================

 I took a liberal interpretation of "implement the cache any way you would like" and used ehcache here.
-I am certainly willing to dispense with libraries if you'd prefer (though contrary to how I'd normally develop!).
+I am certainly willing to dispense with libraries if you'd prefer (though this would be contrary to how I'd normally develop!).